ymmiah/GlowMint/README.md

 - Click the upload area or drag and drop one or more images (PNG, JPG, WEBP).
 - **Single Image**: Best for enhancements, style changes, or object removal.
-- **Multiple Images**: Use a text prompt to describe how the AI should combine them.
+- **Multiple Images**: Use a text prompt to describe how the AI should combine them, or use Batch Mode to apply the same effect to all of them.

 ### Step 2: Choose Your Edit